kaissaradi/FastSort/cluster-compare.md

-Understood.
-I will combine clustering.py, subtraction.py, and comparison.py into a single, complete Markdown file named unit_processing_and_comparison.md.
+Got it.
+Combining clustering.py, subtraction.py, and comparison.py into a single Markdown file named unit_processing_and_comparison.md, ensuring each original file's content is enclosed in its own Python code block.
-Here is the complete content for the file.
 Unit Processing and Comparison (unit_processing_and_comparison.md)
 1. Electrical Image (EI) Comparison (comparison.py)
 This module provides functions for quantifying the similarity between Electrical Images (EIs), which is crucial for unit merging and quality control.
-The main comparison uses cosine similarity over selected channels, incorporating a lag-tolerant alignment based on cross-correlation on the dominant channel.
+The primary comparison uses cosine similarity after a lag-tolerant alignment based on cross-correlation on the dominant channel.
 It also includes utilities for sub-sample alignment and subtraction-based comparison.
 # axolotl/comparison.py
 """
 Functions for comparing electrical images (EIs) using similarity metrics